ethancobos/dotfiles/README.md

 ### Installation and Configuration

-1. Can be installed with Homebrew, but it should come pre-installed on most machines.
+1. Can be installed with Homebrew, but it should comes pre-installed on mac.
 2. Create the following file:

         touch ~/dotfiles/git/.gitconfig.local